Planetary Footprint Tracking App

 "If you can’t measure it, you can’t improve it."
 (Peter Drucker)

 The primary user's goal

-Seeing how their consumptions affect the environment and learn how to make improvements.
+Seeing how their consumptions affect the environment and learning how to make improvements.

-Users connecting their financial accounts, track their consumption habits, gain insight into their planetary footprint, and see how to make better-informed decisions.
+Users connect their financial accounts, track their consumption habits, gain insight into their planetary footprint, and see how to make better-informed decisions.

 Users interviews takeaways

-The interviews indicated that people were focusing on one specific issue, e.g., saving water or recycling and were unaware of other simple things they could do help the environment.
+The interviews indicated that people were focusing on one specific issue, e.g., saving water or recycling, and were unaware of other simple things they could do to help the environment.

-When asking about hobbies, almost all interviewees said that they like the outdoors, hiking in nature and “getting out of the city for some fresh air.”
+When asked about hobbies, almost all interviewees said that they like the outdoors, hiking in nature, and “getting out of the city for some fresh air.”